lesandie/tinybird_nyc_taxi/README.md

 If we inspect the new table with the zone names we can see that, we indeed need to join both datasets to get the zone name, as stated in the description above.

+**UPDATE 21-05-2021**:
+*Another added problem/feature that I'll be adding as a new section is: How would you manage to solve the same problem but with the added complexity of data streaming: Instead of loading the CSV, just imagine that you have a continuos stream of data and you have to detect the outliers as the data is arriving*

 ## Using the tinybird platform to get the solution
 So as we are going to use Tinybird as our analytics platform we need to create a couple of datasources, using the cli tool, one for the main yellow taxi trips and another for the zone name matching.